Jerusalem Talmud: Modern estimates

 Current perspectives on the dating of the closure of the text of the Palestinian Talmud rely on an understanding of activity of rabbinic scholarship and literary production, identifying datable historical datapoints mentioned by the text, and its reliance on and citation by other datable (or roughly datable) texts.
 Broadly, the Palestinian Talmud is dated at some time from the second half of the fourth century to the first half of the fifth century.

 Christine Hayes has argued that a lack of evidence for Amoraim activity in Syria Palaestina after the 370s implies that the text was closed by around 370.
 However, reference to historical events from around or even slightly after 370 may push the earliest possible date to the late 4th century.
 For example, the Roman general Ursicinus, who had a public role between 351 and 359, is mentioned several times in a legendary context, suggesting that these references are somewhat later than his public career.
 Furthermore, there is also a reference to the Persian campaign of the Roman emperor Julian from 363.
-While less clear, there is also confidence that the Roman official "Proclus" named by the Palestinian Talmud corresponds to a Roman official also named Proclus, who became the governor of Palestine around 380 and eventually climbed to the position of praefectus urbi Constantinopolis (Prefect of Constantinople) which he held between 388–392.
+While less clear, there is also confidence that the Roman official "Proclus" named by the Palestinian Talmud corresponds to a Roman official also named Proclus, who became the governor of Palestine around 380 and eventually climbed to the position of praefectus urbi Constantinopolis (Prefect of Constantinople) which he held between 388 and 392.
 The final generation of rabbis whose opinions are found in the text belong to the second half of the fourth century.
 The time of the editing and compilation of these opinions would likely have occurred in the generation of their disciples, again leading to a date of the text during the late fourth or the early fifth century.

 The dating of the Palestinian Talmud is definitively prior to that of the Babylonian Talmud, which relies heavily on it.
 The Babylonian Talmud was composed at some time between the mid-sixth century to the early-seventh century, but prior to the onset of the Arab conquests.
 This provides an upper absolute boundary as to when the Palestinian Talmud could have been compiled.
 To further push down the upper boundary, some lines (Demai 2:1; Shevi'it 6:1) of the Palestinian Talmud are also extant in the Tel Rehov inscription which dates to the 6th or 7th century.